Al Roker: Other work

 Roker has hosted NBC's coverage of the Macy's Thanksgiving Day Parade since 1995 (with the exception of 2022), where he provides commentary along with some of his Today Show colleagues.
 He is known as the "uptown" host, whose main roles include cutting the ribbon during the ribbon-cutting ceremony at the start of the parade, and interviewing celebrities who are watching the parade from its start at 77th Street.
 Roker was unable to host the coverage of the parade in 2022 after recovering from blood clots that had led to being hospitalized.

 Roker is a game show fan.
 From 1996 to 1997, he hosted a game show on MSNBC called Remember This?.
 He substituted for Meredith Vieira for a week of Who Wants to Be a Millionaire shows from March 5–9, 2007.

 In 2008, Roker hosted NBC's Celebrity Family Feud.

 He hosted a week-long feature on Today profiling five game shows and their hosts in July 2016 titled "Game On Today".
 He has appeared as a celebrity player on both Merv Griffin game shows Jeopardy! and Wheel of Fortune.

 Roker has hosted programs on Food Network, namely, Roker on the Road, and Tricked-Out Tailgating.
 He is also an avid barbecue enthusiast.

 Roker provided forecasts for several radio stations, including the New York smooth jazz radio station WQCD (101.9 FM) and for Cleveland smooth jazz station WNWV (107.3 FM), through a service called the "Al Roker Radio Weather Network", distributed by United Stations Radio Networks.
 It has since been replaced by Accuweather.

 He also had a one and a half hour weekday morning stint live from 5:00–7:00 a.m. on The Weather Channel under the name Wake Up with Al which aired from 2009 until 2015.

+Roker created the animated PBS Kids program, Weather Hunters, which premiered in September 2025.
+Roker is the voice actor for Al Hunter, the father of protagonist, Lily Hunter.
+The series explores the elementary science around weather phenomena and is targeted at children ages 5-8.

+Theatre

+On May 22, 2003, Roker made a cameo in The Play What I Wrote on Broadway as the Mystery Guest Star.

-It was announced on September 5, 2018, that Roker would portray Joe in the Broadway musical Waitress for a six-week run from October 5 to November 11.
+It was announced on September 5, 2018, that Roker would make his Broadway debut portraying Joe in the musical Waitress for a six-week run from October 5 to November 11.
 He later returned to the show for a limited run from November 1 to 24, 2019.

+On December 19, 2023, he returned to Broadway for a one night only cameo in Gutenberg!
+The Musical! as the Producer.
+On 28 March 2024, Roker was in Back to the Future: The Musical on Broadway as Strickland.